-Brian was just 62 years old when he passed away on Tuesday 4th April 2016.
-Brian was born on 9th November 1953 at Myrtle Street Liverpool, to Beefoe and
+Brian was just 62 years old when he passed away in 2016.
+Brian was born on 9th November 1953 at Myrtle Street Liverpool, to Beefoe and Ellen Smith.
+During

 Brian's sisters fondly remember growing up with Brian.
 As an older brother, he was a funny character: always playing practical jokes on them!
 Brian had

 a creative side to him and his two main passions in life were art and music.
 Brian would enjoy painting pictures which he would then either gift to